Policies

 7.11.3.1.9.1 Software

-7.11.3.1.9.3 Replication requires network bandwidth between the Primary and DR datacenters.
-This bandwidth may not be included in the Service and is available as an autonomous ITA PARATUS Service.
+7.11.3.1.9.3 Replication requires network bandwidth between the Primary and DR data centers.
+This bandwidth may not be included in the Service and is available as an autonomous Service fromInternet Technologies Angola, S.A.

 7.11.4 Availability